labex-labs/labex-cheatsheets/docs/cheatsheets/en/wireshark.md

   <BaseQuizOption value="D" correct>All traffic on port 80 (both source and destination)</BaseQuizOption>

   <BaseQuizAnswer>
-    The `port` filter captures all traffic where port 80 is either the source or destination port.
+    The <code>port</code> filter captures all traffic where port 80 is either the source or destination port.
 This includes both HTTP requests and responses, as well as any other traffic using port 80.
   </BaseQuizAnswer>
 </BaseQuiz>